tombui98/alphabetical-vba-challenge/README.md

 # VBA Homework: The VBA of Wall Street
+## Summary
+* A Module Challenge for University of Toronto's Data Analytics Bootcamp
+* Files present an exploratory analysis of dataset created by Trilogy Education Services, LLC using Excel VBA
 ## Background

 You are well on your way to becoming a programmer and Excel master!
 In this homework assignment, you will use VBA scripting to analyze generated stock market data.
 Depending on your comfort level with VBA, you may choose to challenge yourself with a few of the challenge tasks.